jprjr/lua-resty-exec/README.md

 instead you provide an array of argument strings, which means you don't need to worry about shell escaping/quoting/parsing rules.

+Additionally, as of version 2.0.0, you can use `resty.exec.socket` to access a lower-level interface that allows two-way communication with programs.
+You can read and write to running applications!

 This requires your web server to have an active instance of [sockexec](https://github.com/jprjr/sockexec) running.

+## Changelog

+* `2.0.0`
+  * New `resty.exec.socket` module for using a duplex connection
+  * `resty.exec` no longer uses the `bufsize` argument
+  * `resty.exec` now accepts a `timeout` argument, specify in milliseconds, defaults to 60s
+* No changelog before `2.0.0`

 ## Installation